Azure/bellhop/docs/README.md

     - If you have a specific use case or requirement for these additional keywords, please share with us on our [GitHub Discussions](https://github.com/Azure/bellhop/discussions) page

 ### Custom Tag Values
-As discussed in the [Deploying Bellhop](#deploying-bellhop) section above, the Bellhop team recognizes that the default tags may not be a good fit for all customers so we decided to offer the ability to customize the operational tags for Bellhop.
-When deploying Bellhop customers can leverage the options on the `Advanced` tab in the portal to set their own values for:
+As discussed in the [Deploying Bellhop](#deploying-bellhop) section above, the Bellhop team recognizes that the default tags may not be a good fit for all customer evironments, so users have the ability to customize the operational tags used within Bellhop.
+When deploying Bellhop, customers can modify the fields located on the `Advanced` tab in the portal to set their own values for:
 - **Tag Prefix**
     - _Prefix which will be appended to all tags used by Bellhop (NOTE: This prefix will be pre-pended to ALL of the below tags)_
 - **Enable Tag**